KoenVanduffel/CR-6_Klipper/README.md

 A micro-SDcard in an SD adapter works perfectly fine, as long as the formatting is correct.

-## Obtain the USB connection address and update the [mcu] section of Klipper.cfg
+## Obtain the USB connection address and update the [mcu] section of printer.cfg

 The last step is to give Klipper the correct address for the USB connection.
 To obtain the address in the ssh terminal, run: